owlbarn/tutorial/chapters/stats.md

 ```

 That's all for the population mean.
-The estimation of population variance range uses $\chi$-square distribution, but rarely used in practice.
+The estimation of population variance range uses $$\chi$$-square distribution, but rarely used in practice.
 So we omitted it in this section.

 ## Hypothesis Tests